Skip to content

 Facilities

-• There is a picnic area and café on the ground floor next to the Main Hall.
-Space for school groups will be allocated for school groups through the booking process.
+• There is a picnic area on the ground floor next to the Main Hall.
+Space will be allocated for school groups through the booking process.

 • There is a water fountain in the Welcome Area.